Automatic Dependent Surveillance–Broadcast: Description

-"ADS-B In" is the reception and processing of transmitted ADS-B information (i.e. "ADS-B Out") by other aircraft.
+"ADS-B In" is the reception and processing of transmitted ADS-B information (i.e., "ADS-B Out") by other aircraft.
 In the US ADS-B In can also include other information for pilots transmitted from ATC ground stations such as FIS-B and TIS-B data.
 These ground station data broadcasts are typically made available only when an ADS-B Out broadcasting aircraft is nearby.

 The ADS-B Out system relies on two avionics components aboard each aircraft: a high-integrity satellite navigation source (i.e. GPS or other certified GNSS receiver) and a datalink (the ADS-B unit).
 There are several types of certified ADS-B data links, but the most common ones operate at 1090 MHz, essentially a modified Mode S transponder, or at 978 MHz.
 The FAA would like to see aircraft that operate exclusively below 18000 ft use the 978 MHz link, as this will alleviate congestion of the 1090 MHz frequency.
 To obtain ADS-B Out capability at 1090 MHz, user-operators can install a new transponder or modify an existing transponder if the manufacturer offers an ADS-B upgrade (plus install a certified GNSS position source if one is not already present).

+Although ADS-B In is generally not required for operations in U.S. airspace, the FAA has continued developing advanced operational applications that use cockpit traffic displays and aircraft spacing guidance.
+These include Interval Management and Cockpit Display of Traffic Information (CDTI)-assisted operations, which support more precise aircraft spacing and improved flight-deck situational awareness.
+The FAA has published operational guidance and technical standards for these applications as part of NextGen modernization efforts.